Denniswegereef/functional-programming/README.md

 We only need 3 parts to make this work on your local machine, as you can see we have in the `src` folder a `index.html`, `index.js` and a `data.json`.
 They all depend on eachother but I had to put the JSON as a file in there because I host it on github pages.
 But we could easily change to a localhost or the host from a online web api.

 The D3 code does a various of things.
 I tried to use the D3 build in features for the first time for filtering and ordering.
+For the base of my graph I used [this graph](https://bl.ocks.org/d3noob/402dd382a51a4f6eea487f9a35566de0) as inspiration for my graph.
 I was blown away by the fact how easy it is to get the right data.
 The code does a couple of things:

 - Get all the unique years
 - Order the colors by year